tbdbatista/dev-utils/DockerReadme.md

 -f => to specify the name and location of the Dockerfile (if it's not called "Dockerfile" or not located in the current directory).

 --no-cache => to prevent Docker from using cached layers during the build process.

+### Docker Compose

+docker-compose up => Builds, (re)creates, starts, and attaches to containers for a service.

+docker-compose down => Stops and removes containers, networks, and volumes created by docker-compose up.

+docker-compose build => Builds or rebuilds services.

+docker-compose ps => Lists containers started by docker-compose along with their status.

+docker-compose logs => Displays log output from services.

+docker-compose restart => Restarts one or more services.

+docker-compose stop => Stops one or more running services.

+docker-compose exec => Executes a command inside a running container.

+docker-compose run => Runs a one-time command against a service.

+docker-compose pull => Pulls images for services defined in a docker-compose.yml file.

+docker-compose config => Validates and view the composed configuration.

 # Comandos para Docker :brazil: